Places to visit in Athens: Monastiraki and Plaka

 Church Agia Ekaterini

-Also in Plaka, you’ll find the Church of Agia Ekaterini or the Church of St. Chatherine.
+Also in Plaka, you’ll find the Church of Agia Ekaterini (Church of St. Catherine).
 The religious building replaced an old Greek temple dedicated to the mother goddess Artemis.

 Although the gates to the Church were locked, it’s still lovely to admire the construction and the garden surrounding it from a distance.